sachinchaunal/Ultra-Edit-Clone/README.md

 # Ultra-Edit-Clone
-This is the clone of ultra edits website it contain only the front-end You can check this clone from this link- https://sachinchaunal.github.io/Ultra-Edit-Clone/
+This is the clone of ultra edits website it contain only the front-end, and the design is Responsive also.

+You can check this clone from this link- https://sachinchaunal.github.io/Ultra-Edit-Clone/